Tensor-Reloaded/Tepes.AI/README.md

 English with):

 ### 2.3 Laboratory 3
- - 🚧 On the theme set by the coordinator perform requirements analysis, a document which will be added on the portal in English describing the major components will be available in the application that you make.
+ - ✅ On the theme set by the coordinator perform [requirements analysis](https://docs.google.com/document/d/1_exZ5Si6wJywRzwW-RFTD4LVZy43PIyMTe9ET9facU8), a document which will be added on the portal in English describing the major components will be available in the application that you make.
 Important: This document will describe all the application you would have to do, specifying what components will be implemented by the end of this semester.
 In determining the score will take into account the complexity of Requirement analysis, the correct identification of possible actors and how to make use case scenarios.
- - 🚧 Using the document made at Problem 2 create two [diagrams](diagrams) by each team member (UML).
+ - ✅ Using the document made at Problem 2 create two [diagrams](diagrams) by each team member (UML).
 (All names will be in English).
 Class diagrams and use-case diagrams are mandatory.
 In determining the score will take into account the correct identification of elements and correlations between them.
 One person from the team will coordinate the team and he will know what was done by each team member and he will make a short